 Intacct Corporation is a leading accounting software company that developed a suite of cloud-delivered enterprise financial management [ERP] software easily tailored to each customer’s workflows and reporting requirements.
-Sage Group offers financial management solutions and is the market and technology leader for integrated accounting, payroll and payment systems, supporting the ambition of entrepreneurs and business builders.
+Sage Group offers financial management solutions and is the market and technology leader for integrated accounting, payroll, and payment systems, supporting the ambition of entrepreneurs and business builders.

 Scaled and equipped to go public, Intacct elected to accept the purchase offer by Sage Group for the $850 million.
 Cloud-based accounting systems are leading the way for the future.
 With real-time access to reports, owners, bankers, managers, and investors have access to the numbers on the cloud from any place at any time.
-Both companies agree that together, as Sage Intacct, they have a broader reach, increased diversity, and more significant impact to serve businesses globally.
+Both companies agree that together, like Sage Intacct, they have a broader reach, increased diversity, and more significant impact to serve businesses globally.

 Unified as Sage Intacct, the two groups aim to build out Sage’s cloud financial management offerings.
 In a recent article, Sage CEO Stephen Kelly was quoted, “The acquisition of Intacct supports our ambitions for accelerating growth by winning new customers at scale and builds on our other cloud-first acquisitions, strengthening the Sage Business Cloud.”
 In the same article, CEO Rob Reid remarked, “We are excited to become part of Sage because we are relentlessly focused on the same goal – to deliver the most innovative cloud solutions for our customers,” Intacct CEO Rob Reid added.
-“Intacct is growing rapidly in our market, and we are proud to be a recognized customer satisfaction leader across midsize, large and global enterprise businesses.
+“Intacct is growing rapidly in our market, and we are proud to be a recognized customer satisfaction leader across midsize, large, and global enterprise businesses.
 By combining our strengths with those of Sage, we can jointly accelerate success for our customers.”

-Dixie McCurley, CEO of Trusted CFO Solutions was asked to convey her thoughts about the recent acquisition of Intacct by Sage Group.
+Dixie McCurley, CEO of Trusted CFO Solutions, was asked to convey her thoughts about the recent acquisition of Intacct by Sage Group.
 “I see this more as pros and cons.
 In any acquisition where the mammoth company acquires the smaller one, there are more rules, the possibility of less flexibility, and the pitfalls that come with those changes.
-But, on the other side, to mitigate their structure as a wholly owned subsidiary, the way they have rolled out and over communicated, I feel is by far the best of many acquisitions I’ve ever seen.”
+But, on the other side, to mitigate their structure as a wholly-owned subsidiary, the way they have rolled out and over-communicated, I feel is by far the best of many acquisitions I’ve ever seen.”